blehr/MyGatsbyBlog/src/content/2024-02-25-google-adsense-ssr-react.md

 }
 ```

-This is working perfectly on [alpacatracker.com](https://alpacatracker.com).
-It works with placed ads as well as auto ads.
+This is working on [alpacatracker.com](https://alpacatracker.com) with placed ads as well as auto ads.